Actifio/AGMPowerCLI/UsageExamples.md

 ### Compute Engine Instance to Compute Engine Instance CSV file

-In the previous section we explored using the **New-AGMLibGCPInstance** command to create a new GCP VM.
+In the previous section we explored using the **New-AGMLibGCPInstance** command to create a new Compute Engine VM.

 What we can do is store the parameters needed to run that command in a CSV file.
 We can generate the CSV file by running **New-AGMLibGCPInstance** in guided mode.